Home

 Seriously?

-It doesn't matter whether you paid for them or not.
+It doesn't matter whether you personally paid for them or not.

 No one knows or trusts you yet.
-So, they prejudge you based on everything you say and do.
+So hiring authorities prejudge you based on everything you say and do.

-Don't assume the company is picking up your travel tab.
-I can tell you with certainty that 99% of companies will pay for all of your travel expenses to and from the interview.
+Don't assume the company is picking up your travel tab; however, most companies will pay for all of your travel expenses to and from the interview...especially if you're interviewing for a manager or executive position.

-If they won't, or they are incredibly cheap (make you stay at a dilapidated motel after walking a mile in the driving rain dragging your luggage behind you from the Greyhound Bus Station), you need to ask yourself how badly you really want to work for this company.
+If they won't...or they are incredibly cheap by booking you at an off-the-wall motel...you need to ask yourself how badly you really want to work for this company.

 So, you're out of pocket costs will be about $125.
 This is normal and should be no big deal as it's impossible for the company to prepay all travel costs.

-If this is the case, politely request if someone in HR can help you make your airline reservations and bill the company direct for the tickets.
-This has happened to me more than a few times, and they always go along with it.
+If this is the case, politely request if someone can help you make your airline reservations so they can bill the company direct for the tickets.
+This has happened to me more than a few times, and employers always go along with it.

 In most case they will also direct bill the hotel.

-The reason managers sometimes ask you to schedule your own travel plans is because whoever does it in HR is buried in work or unorganized, and they just don't want to delay setting up your interview.
+The reason managers sometimes ask you to schedule your own travel plans is because whoever does it in Human Resources is buried in work or unorganized, and they just don't want to delay setting up your interview.

 So, to expedite the logistics in preparing for an interview, they just ask you to handle it.

 About half the companies will reimburse you in 2 weeks.
-The other half you should call at the 3 week mark to make sure your check is in the system to be mailed in 30 days.
+If not, call the HR manager at the 3 week mark to make sure your expense reimbursement request is in their system and approved for payment.

 If you don't follow up, it could take up to 60 days to be reimbursed.
-Not good if you've been eating Raman Noodles every day trying to survive your unemployment.
+Not good if you've been eating Raman Noodles every day trying to survive on your generous unemployment compensation.

-Is it ok to rent a car?
-Will they expect you to take the airport shuttle to your hotel?
-Will someone pick you up in the morning?
+Is it OK to rent a car...or does this employer expect you to take the airport shuttle to your hotel?
+Will someone pick you up in the morning, or will you need to take a cab or public transportation?

 These are important questions in preparing for an interview.

-Also, if you get stuck making your own travel plans, find the least expensive flight and compare it to the other flight options.
+Also, if you get stuck making your own travel plans, consider the least expensive flight but also compare it to other flight options.

-Nothing like going to your interview in jeans and a Cubs t-shirt.
+Nothing like going to your interview in blue jeans and a Cubs t-shirt.

 Also, the last flight of the day is risky as it could be canceled with no other flight options until the next morning.
 Now you'll be late for your interview, or worse yet, it will have to be rescheduled.